phreda4/phreda4.github.io/doc/1-basics.md

 ```
 #points

-: add 1 'points +! ;
+:add 1 'points +! ;

-add sum;
+add add ;
 ```

-First we define the variable "points", initially it will contain a 0.
+First we define the variable `points`, initially it will contain a 0.

-Then we define the word "add", what you will add is to execute the following words until you find a ";" In this case it will be
-1 that will stack the number 1
+Then we define the word `add`, what you will add is to execute the following words until you find a `;` In this case it will be 1 that will stack the number 1 `'points` using the prefix "'" stacks the address of the variable `points`
-'points using the prefix "'" stacks the address of the variable "points" +! add 1 to the variable points
+`+!` add 1 to the variable points
-; end of definition and word
+`;` end of definition and word

 At the end of the program is the starting point, which here repeats the word add twice and then ends the program.
-The idea of ??this code is to add the number 1 to the variable points twice, at the end of the execution "points" will contain the number 2.
+The idea of this code is to add the number 1 to the variable points twice, at the end of the execution `points` will contain the number 2.

 # The Data Stack